access-2-arabia/QR-Code/README.md

 - `amount`: The amount associated with the QR code.
 - `expiry`: The expiry date for the QR code.

-If any fields do not meet validation criteria, an `InvalidQrFiled` exception will be thrown.
+If any fields do not meet validation criteria, an `InvalidQrField` exception will be thrown.

 #### Error Handling